Akirachang/Akirachang/README.md

 - 👋 Hi, I’m @Akirachang
 - 👀 I’m interested in Data
-- 🌱 I’m currently learning in CentraleSupelec
+- 🌱 I’m currently an intern in Arianee
-- 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me: akira.chang1113@gmail.com
+- ✉️ How to reach me: akira.chang1113@gmail.com

 <!---
 Akirachang/Akirachang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.